 Recently, I was asked if my website is relevant to the average visitor?

-Why should anyone click on this site when we all have so much to do (and read) in our lives?
+Why should anyone visit this site when we have so much to do (and read) in our lives?

-My goal is to highlight experiences and feelings we all have and provide a unique perspective on these shared events and emotions in such a way you find it refreshing and fun.
+My goal is to highlight shared experiences and feelings and provide a unique perspective in such a way you find it refreshing and fun.

 Reading expressions of joy, anger, sorrow, laughter – such feelings among so many we feel, or have felt – can be thrilling and, so too, perplexing.
 In fact, we often seek outside sources to find meaning behind these feelings, or to understand them, or even, to connect with these feelings again and share them with others as a way to communicate more fully and openly.

 Poetry, in general, is exceptional at doing this.

 Yet, rather than reading a compendium of poets, like in a kind of “best of” literature-based website, this site is the voice of one poet who actively writes and posts on these topics on a weekly basis – and who is looking for meaningful feedback to establish a link between who I am and how I can relate to you.